ufs-community/ufs-mrweather-app/docs/UsersGuide/source/inputs_outputs.rst

 The UFS MR Weather App currently only supports the use of Global Forecast System (GFS) data as raw initial conditions (that is, MRF, AVN, ERA5 etc. are not supported).
-The GFS data can be provided in two formats: NEMSIO or GRIB2.
+The GFS data can be provided in three formats: :term:`NEMSIO`, :term:`NETCDF`, or :term:`GRIB2`.
 Both types of files can be obtained from the `NCEI website <https://www.ncdc.noaa.gov/data-access/model-data/model-datasets/global-forcast-system-gfs>`_.

 - **NEMSIO**

   These files cover the entire globe down to a horizontal resolution of 13 km and can be found at `<https://nomads.ncep.noaa.gov/pub/data/nccf/com/gfs/prod/>`_.

 - **NETCDF**

   These files cover the entire globe down to a horizontal resolution of 13 km and can be found at EMC ftp site `<https://ftp.emc.ncep.noaa.gov/EIB/UFS/>`_.

 - **GRIB2**